Deltan2002/Deltan2002/README.md

 <div style="background-image: url('https://yourcamoimageurl.com'); background-size: cover;">

 I'm a developer and an Engineer by profession, currently studying.
-I have a passion for implementing my thoughts into code, and I'm constantly learning new things to expand my skill set.
+I have a passion for implementing my thoughts into code, and I'm constantly learning new things to expand my skill set. mortar_board I graduated form Visvesvaraya National Institute of Technology, Nagpur (B.Tech, Computer Science and Engineering, Batch of 2021). seedling  I'm on track for learning more about Artificial Intelligence, Homomorphic Encryption, and Computer Vision. writing_hand  In my free time, I play guitar, football and pursue writing as my hobbies.

 ## 📫 How to reach me